Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

         console.log('All objects created\n\n');

     ```
-5. Create relationships between the following objects in local memory:
+5. Create relationships between (1) the house and the front door and (2) the owner and the house in local memory:

-    - The house and the front door.
-    - The owner and the house.
   Use the `KnowledgeRelation` object.
   In the following code, in the `personToHouse` relationship, house `has-as-part` a front door.
 In the `houseToDoor` relationship, the
   person has `ownership` of the house.